 Be Smart about Dining Out

-Warm weather means dining al fresco!
+Summer often means more meals away from home, from patio dining to backyard barbeques.
 But when you eat dinner out, reduce the temptation to clean your plate by setting aside one-third of your meal.
-Ask the server for a doggie bag and take it home for lunch the next day.
+Ask the server for a to-go container and take it home for lunch the next day.
 Try serving yourself one-third less at home too.
 This simple tactic can potentially subtract more than 500 calories a day.

 The hot weather has us reaching for liquids, but be careful!
 Stay away from soda, juice drinks, and other sugar-sweetened beverages as much as possible.
 Soft drinks and juice drinks are a major source of empty calories in the American diet.
 And go easy on the alcohol while you’re at it too.
 Remember that alcohol is a source of empty calories.
 A 12-ounce beer has 150 calories; a 3.5-ounce glass of wine has 85; and a margarita packs an even bigger caloric punch at a whopping 680 calories for 12-ounces.
 Even worse offenders are creamy cocktails, such as brandy alexanders and mudslides — equivalent to drinking a rich dessert.